jdoleary/Spellmasons/docs/old/TasksBackburner.md

 - Milestone | **Optimize game**
+  - optimize graphics objects:
+      - "Once a GraphicsGeometry list is built, you can re-use it in other Geometry objects as an optimization, by passing it into a new Geometry object's constructor.
+Because of this ability, it's important to call destroy() on Geometry objects once you are done with them, to properly dereference each GraphicsGeometry and prevent memory leaks."
     - Optimize runPredictions: especially with expanding + corpse explosion
     - repelCircleFromLine is used for both unit crowding and wall physics and with wall physics it doesn't need a reference to underworld, that's only needed for unit crowding to make sure they don't crowd each other through walls
     - Memory Leaks: call destroy() on any Graphics object you no longer need to avoid memory leaks.